arvidn/libtorrent/docs/python_binding.rst

 Navigate to bindings/python and execute::
 	python setup.py build --bjam

-Note: If you are using 64bits python you should edit setup.py and add this to the b2 command:
+Note: If you are using 64 bits python you should edit setup.py and add this to the b2 command:
 ``address-model=64``

 This will create the file libtorrent.pyd inside build/lib/ that contains the binding.